scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 As alluded to earlier, one must also choose an appropriate avenue to discuss the issue.
 Typically, one would use the [Scala Contributor's Forum][contrib-forum], as there are post categories devoted to discussions about the core internal design and implementation of the Scala system.

-In this example, the issue was previously discussed on the (now unused) scala-user mailing list, at the time, we would have posted to the [the (now unused) scala-user mailing list](https://groups.google.com/group/scala-user) about our issue:
+In this example, the issue was previously discussed on the (now unused) scala-user mailing list, at the time, we would have posted to [the (now unused) scala-user mailing list](https://groups.google.com/group/scala-user) about our issue:

 <img src="{{ site.baseurl }}/resources/img/01-post.png" alt="Posting to scala-user" class="centerclear" />
 <img src="{{ site.baseurl }}/resources/img/02-post.png" alt="Response from Martin" class="centerclear" />